magnars/datoms-differ/README.md

 #### Running the tests

-`lein test` will run all tests.
+`bin/kaocha` will run all tests.

-`lein test-refresh` will run all the tests indefinitely.
+`bin/kaocha --watch` will run all the tests indefinitely.
 It sets up a watcher on the code files.
 If they change, only the relevant tests will be run again.